Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/host_eval.md

 Throughput = Total data/Total time = 1.39 GB/4.112s = 338 MB/s

-With the above throughput, processing 15 TB of data would take 12.3 hours to compute the score.
+3. It is estimated that in 2012, all the data in the American Library of Congress amounted to 15 TB.
+Running the application on CPU for the American Library of Congress would take 12.3 hours (15TB/338MB/s) based on the above throughput.

 ## Profiling the Application